 ESSAY INFORMATION:

-Written by: Xuân Phi, 22/12/2024
+Written by: Xuan Phi, December 22, 2024

-Supported by: Ex-BC Examiner, 23/12/2024
+Supported by: Ex-BC Examiner, December 23, 2024

 Question: Some people think young people should be required to have full-time education until they are at least 18 years old.
 To what extent do you agree or disagree?

-(IELTS Academic – 21/12/2024)
+(IELTS Academic – December 21, 2024)

 ANSWER (8.0+):

-Another reason why I believe people under 18 should be compelled to study full-time relates to the development of crucial interpersonal skills.
+Another reason why I believe people under 18 should be forced to study full-time relates to the development of crucial interpersonal skills.
 In many schools, students are provided with opportunities to participate in team projects, in which they are to interact with others to discover issues and discuss possible solutions for project completion.
 These capabilities, in turn, can allow them to navigate through life challenges with greater confidence and resilience.

 However, I recognize the challenges some individuals may encounter when pursuing full-time education.
-For example, it is not uncommon for young people to work to support themselves or their families due to financial hardships.
+For example, it is not uncommon for young people to work to support themselves or their families due to financial hardships .
 If they were to attend all mandatory lessons, it could exacerbate their financial struggles and place additional stress on their already challenging circumstances.

 (Word count: 302)